josipkricka/GHC_Hackathon/README.md

 The hackathon consists of multiple progressive challenges.
 Tackle as many as you can — the more you build, the better your final solution!
+Be sure to check the tech_requirements folder to see if you are ready to start the challenge!

 ---

 ### 🧩 First Challenge: E-R diagram and database creation

 -  **Download CSV file** inside the data folder, with users’ data and transactions.
 -  **Analyze data** and draw an **E-R Diagram**.